CremaLuca/Lfn-stonks/project.md

 ### Where to find it

-Start from an initial dataset found for free [at this link](https://masterdatareports.com/), which is updated at around the end of each month, and continue our search to find more freely available data.
+Start from an initial dataset found for free [at this link](https://masterdatareports.com/), which is updated at around the end of each month.

 ### What kind of graph